What is compilation?

 1. Lexical Analysis

-• The process of converting lexemes in the source code into a series of tokens
+• The process of converting lexemes in the source code into a series of tokens via a lexer.

 • Converts source code into tokens, removing whitespace and comments.
-Generates a symbol table for tracking variables and subroutines
+Generates a symbol table for tracking variables and subroutines.

 2. Syntax Analysis